joonhainf/542Group11/README.md

-# Steam Video Games: Can we predict which games have discounts?
+# Steam Video Games: Attempting to predict discounts and genres.
 BZAN 542